 A scheduled presentation or performance (10, 20, or 30 minutes in length), or indicate that you’d like to be a roaming presenter.
 Details

 For start-ups and established companies that would like to have greater visibility before, during, and after the event and also want to support the local maker community please email makerfaire@EMPmuseum.org for more information on becoming a sponsor.
-For details on sponsorship levels, download the 2015 Maker Faire Sponsorship packet (PDF).
+Download the 2015 Maker Faire Sponsorship packet (PDF) for details on sponsorship levels, and if you are interested in becoming a sponsor, fill out our Seattle Mini Maker Faire Sponsorship Form.
 Details

 - Makers can fill out more than one proposal and more than one category if desired.

 - Please select a quality photo of your project or yourself to include with your application.